Buffalo Bill Museum Collections

 - Individuals associated with Buffalo Bill, such as Annie Oakley, Iron Tail, Buck Taylor, Nate Salsbury, Johnny Baker, Texas Jack Omohundro, and other cast members and employees of Buffalo Bill’s Wild West and/or the Buffalo Bill Combination.

-- Folk, vernacular, and popular culture of the American West, including, though not limited to, saddles and other equestrian gear, apparel, dime novels, iconography, Westerns memorabilia, promotional and tourism literature and advertising artwork.
+- Folk, vernacular, and popular culture of the American West, including, though not limited to, saddles and other equestrian gear, apparel, dime novels, iconography, western memorabilia, promotional and tourism literature, and advertising artwork.